kkarur/ECE884Project/README.md

 ## Virtual LiDAR Simulator(Synthetic Point cloud generation)

-a)	Step 1: Once you download and unzip the folder, run the “Virtual LiDAR Simulator.exe”
+a)	Step 1: Once you download and unzip the "Build 1.1.7z" folder, run the “Virtual LiDAR Simulator.exe”

 ![image](https://user-images.githubusercontent.com/83134822/115970476-8b4bea00-a510-11eb-9dbd-753a01b2ac0b.png)

-b)	Step 2: Once the application loads (after the Unity splash Screen), it will lead you to the Credits Panel showcasing our research team.
-Please select the X button to move to Main Menu.
+b)	Step 2: Once the application loads (after the Unity splash screen), it will lead you to the Credits Panel showcasing our research team.
+Please select the X button to transition to Main Menu.

 ![image](https://user-images.githubusercontent.com/83134822/115970463-7d966480-a510-11eb-9171-5872fb41e6a5.png)

 c)	Step 3: After selecting the X button this will lead to Main Menu scene.
-To start the simulation select the Start Button
+To start the simulation select the Start Button.

 ![image](https://user-images.githubusercontent.com/83134822/115970490-9ef75080-a510-11eb-9158-db6ca381e2fc.png)